Non-pluripolar products on vector bundles and Chern--Weil formulae: b-divisor techniques on quasi-projective manifolds

-Let $\Cpt(X)$ be the directed set of smooth compactifications of $X$ with respect to the partial order of domination. \end{definition} \begin{remark} Strictly speaking, there is a subtle set-theoretic issue here, as $\Cpt(X)$ is not really a set.
+Let $\Cpt(X)$ be the directed set of smooth compactifications of $X$ with respect to the partial order of domination. \end{definition} We remind the readers that we are considering the compactifications of $\bar{X}$ as algebraic varieties because two analytic compactifications of $X$ are not necessarily bimeromorphically equivalent, as shown by a famous example of Serre.
+See \cite[Example~1.3.1]{Fujino22}. \begin{remark} Strictly speaking, there is a subtle set-theoretic issue here, as $\Cpt(X)$ is not really a set.
 But one can solve this issue easily by fixing a Grothendieck universe for example.
 Otherwise, one could employ the language of filtered categories instead of directed sets. \end{remark}

 \begin{definition} Let $\bar{X}$ be a smooth compactification of $X$.
 A \emph{compactification} of $\hat{E}\in \widehat{\Vect}(X)$ on $\bar{X}$ is a Hermitian pseudo-effective vector bundle $(\bar{E},h_{\bar{E}})$ on $\bar{X}$ and an isomorphism $j:(\bar{E}|_X,h_{\bar{E}}|_X)\rightarrow (E,h_E)$.
 Two compactifications $(\bar{E},h_{\bar{E}},j)$ and $(\bar{E}',h_{\bar{E}'},j')$ are identified if there is an isomorphism $\bar{E}\rightarrow \bar{E}'$ sending $h_{\bar{E}}$ to $h_{\bar{E}'}$ and $j$ to $j'$.
 We will omit $j$ from our notations.